tarsmachine/tarsmachine.github.io/index.md

 **Vision In 5 Years**

-We decentralize our knowledge to a network with a customizable personal knowledge AI, so we can digest and iterate knowledge faster, deeper.
+We decentralize our knowledge to a network with a customizable personal knowledge AI, so we can collaboratively iterate knowledge faster.

 **Master Plan**